A Walking Guide

 - Uber/Taxi: $12–18 CAD, 8–12 minutes back to 1234 Hornby

-- SkyTrain: Stadium-Chinatown station → Expo Line two stops to Granville → 8 min walk south on Howe Street
+- SkyTrain: Waterfront Station → Expo Line one stop to Granville → 8 min walk south on Howe Street

-- Walking: About 30 minutes from Chinatown — pleasant if feet aren't too tired
+- Walking: About 25 minutes from Gastown back through downtown — pleasant if feet aren't too tired